mboledovic/CRUD-SQL_NoSQL/README.md

 ## Software used in project

 Chosen databases were running as Docker containers.
-Link for [Docker engine](https://docs.docker.com/engine/install/ubuntu/) to install on Linux OS.(You will need Docker engine and Docker compose)
+Link for [Docker engine](https://docs.docker.com/engine/install/) to install on your OS.(You will need Docker engine and Docker compose)

 For importing data files into databases you will need code editor or IDE to run .py programs.
 Link for [VS Code](https://code.visualstudio.com/download).